Asota iodamia (Herrich-Schaffer, [1854])

 (Specimen: courtesy of the Macleay Museum, University of Sydney)

-The Caterpillars of this species start life as a pile of white eggs laid under a leaf of a food plant.
+The eggs are white, and laid as a pile under a leaf of a food plant.

 Further reading :